cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 - `create(account address, state config)`: creates a new account state with the specified address and **state config**.
 - `migrate(account address, new state config)`: migrates the account state with the specified address to a new state config
 - `destroy(account address)`: destroys the account state with the specified address
-- `create_temp(account address, state config)`: creates a temporary account state which exists in memory only for the scope of the enclosing message call.

 **State config** are optional bytes that each **account handler**'s metadata can define which get passed to the **state handler** when an account is created.
 These bytes can be used by the **state handler** to determine what type of state and commitment store the **account** needs.